Books! I get asked every couple of weeks to recommend reading material for That Reading Thing students.

 - However, they should not be ‘easy’ – rather pitched to encourage growth in reading ability and vocabulary development.

-- This is why a TRT tutor is worth the £160 investment as this process isn’t something schools should leave to chance.
+- This is why the small cost of That Reading Thing training is worth the investment as this process isn’t something schools should leave to chance.

 Reading material should be age appropriate no matter what a student’s reading age.

 - The high school age range means that so many different types of books are possible but make sure they do not look like they were written for primary pupils.